-Xilinx® supports secure booting on all devices using latest authentication methods to prevent unathorized or modified code from being run on Xilinx devices.
-Xilinx supports various encryption techniques to make sure only authorized programs access the images.
+AMD supports secure booting on all devices using latest authentication methods to prevent unauthorized or modified code from being run on AMD devices.
+AMD supports various encryption techniques to make sure only authorized programs access the images.
 For hardware security features by device, see the following sections.

 For security reasons, CPU 0 is always the first device out of reset among all master modules within the PS.
 CPU 1 is held in an WFE state.
 While the BootROM is running, the JTAG is always disabled, regardless of the reset type, to ensure security.
 After the BootROM runs, JTAG is enabled if the boot mode is non-secure.

 The BootROM code is also responsible for loading the FSBL/User code.
 When the BootROM releases control to stage 1, your software assumes full control of the entire system.
 The only way to execute the BootROM again is by generating one of the system resets.
 The FSBL/User code size, encrypted and unencrypted, is limited to 192 KB.
 This limit does not apply with the non-secure execute-in-place option.

 The PS boot source is selected using the

 BOOT_MODE strapping pins (indicated by a weak pull-up or pull-down

 resistor), that are sampled once during power-on reset (POR).
 The sampled values are

 The BootROM supports encrypted/authenticated, and unencrypted images referred to as secure boot and non-secure boot, respectively.
 The BootROM supports execution of the stage 1 image directly from NOR or Quad-SPI when using the execute-in-place (xip_mode) option, but only for non-secure boot images.
 Execute-in-place is possible only for NOR and Quad-SPI boot modes.

 - In secure boot, the CPU, running the BootROM code decrypts and authenticates the user PS image on the boot device, stores it in the OCM, and then branches to it.